Microsoft/MCW-Azure-Stack/README.md

 # This workshop is archived and is no longer being maintained.
 Content is read-only.

-## For additional Data and AI content, please visit https://docs.microsoft.com/en-us/learn/modules/intro-to-azure-stack/.
+## For additional Azure Stack content, please visit https://docs.microsoft.com/en-us/learn/modules/intro-to-azure-stack/.

 # Azure Stack